GamgeeNL/websocket-client/README.md

 `iex -S mix`

 `iex> WebsocketClient.Application.open_ws`

 `iex> WebsocketClient.Application.send_message("My name is Jonas!")` `:ok`

 `iex> `
 `15:23:02.790 [info]  Message received "My name is Jonas!"`

+Use set_from if you want to use it remotely...
 `iex> WebsocketClient.Application.set_from`

 `15:26:41.332 [info]  Sending...
-"I love you"` `15:26:41.449 [info]  I love you more!`
+"I love you"`

+`15:26:41.449 [info]  I love you more!`

 I promise this makes sense if you look at the code. :)